1735 Vine St. Los Angeles, CA 90028 | map |

 A poster in the

 Library of Congress collection for 1937's "Revue of Revues" by the Federal Theatre Project at the Hollywood Playhouse.
-George Mason University has a different

 "Revue of Reviews" poster in their collection.

 A flyer for a December 1937 Federal Theatre Project Children's Festival.
-Thanks to Ken McIntyre for locating it for a post for the Photos of Los Angeles Facebook group.
+Thanks to Ken McIntyre for locating it for a post for the Photos of Los Angeles private Facebook group.

 A c.1938 look down on the Playhouse from Life.
 The banner is touting stage shows at popular prices.
 The title of the show on the marquee seems to be something called "Black Empire."
 Check out the new "Vodvil Playhouse" sign on the roof above the entrance.